mclander/zip-process/README.md

 I use `mime-types`, which use `mime-db`, which includes json file directly to code.
 So If you have not configure `json-loader` yet, just do it.

+# History
+0.2.6 - fix for IE support
+0.2.5 and above - fog of development

 # Author

 Alexander (mclander) Maksimenko , Sbertech, Moscow, Russia.